makinarocks/runway-tutorial/tutorial/robotarm_anomaly_detection/README_en.md

 > 📘 You can find detailed instructions on how to load the dataset in the [Import Dataset](https://docs.mrxrunway.ai/v0.13.0-Eng/docs/import-dataset).

 1. Use the Runway code snippet menu to import the list of datasets registered in your project.
-2. Select the created dataset and assign it to a variable.
+2. Select the created dataset and generate code
-3. Register the code with the Link component.

     ```python
     import os